rufina-chyhohidze/hospital-management-system-p1/README.md

 ### Relationships
 - A **Hospital** can have multiple doctors (one-to-many).
 - A **Doctor** can treat many patients, and a **Patient** can have multiple doctors (many-to-many).
 ---

 ## Profiles
  - 0ld : The very first implementation with Java Collections so no data being stored in database.
  - H2  : Using Spring JDBC (JdbcTemplates) in combination with a H2DB (in memory).
- - Jdbc: Devided with using Spring JDBC (JdbcTemplates) in combination with a H2DB (in memory).
+ - Jdbc: Divided with using Spring JDBC (JdbcTemplates) in combination with a H2DB (in memory).
  - Post: Post is divided on 2, first part is database connection(application.properties to choose a database)
    #2nd part - entity , we use it in services and repositories (we need it for use a concrete implementation with